 Manage deployment types

-|Decrease Priority||Decreases the priority of the selected deployment type.
+Lower the priority of the selected deployment type.

-You cannot delete a deployment type if it is referenced by a deployment type in another application.
+Delete the selected deployment type.
+You can't delete a deployment type if it's referenced by a deployment type in another application.

-Additionally, you must also remove previous revisions of all applications that have a deployment type that references the deployment type that you want to delete.
+Remove previous revisions of all applications that have a deployment type that references this deployment type.

-When you refresh the content of a deployment type, a new revision of the application is created.
-This might cause client devices to be updated with the new application.
+Refresh the content for the selected deployment type.
+When you refresh the content of a deployment type, the site creates a new revision of the application.
+This behavior might cause client devices to update with the new application content.